 First discovered in 1990 at a nursery in Kent, Samobor is loved for its amazing deeply scalloped foliage, which is quite unlike most of its immediate family, each new leaf has a cherry black spot, which changes as the leaf matures to form a dark circle.

-This beautiful and useful hardy geranium will thrive even in damp or dry shade.
+This beautiful and useful hardy geranium makes a robust ground cover plant.
+It will tolerate both dry and moist soils and will thrive even in damp or dry shade.
 It is extremely useful for planting under trees and shrubs because of its ability to grow in dry shade.

 It quickly makes good-sized clumps of beautiful, soft-green beautifully marked foliage which will quickly form a hummock of foliage that is excellent for suppressing weeds.
 It is also both slug and rabbit resistant.

-Use it in woodland, among ferns, or at the edge of a border, where the dark flowers can be seen, or under deciduous trees.
+Use it in woodland, among ferns, under deciduous trees or at the edge of a border, where the dark flowers and wonderful foliage can be appreciated,

 Sowing: Sow in Late winter/late spring or in late summer/autumn.